osilander/bacterial-genomics-intro/ngs-voi/index.rst

      HCBPOPCK_00056 CDS era_1   GTPase Era

 In this way,  you can select variants that appear in genes that might look to be of interest.
-For example, you can now ask what IcsA *does* in *E. coli*.
+For example, you can now ask what era *does* in *E. coli*.
 One good place to begin is the `EcoCyc website <https://ecocyc.org/>`_.
  Try going there and searchiing for your gene (e.g. `era <https://ecocyc.org/gene?orgid=ECOLI&id=EG10270>`_) .